 An interesting new development is the emergence of evidence of additional biotic events and carbon isotope excursions.
 Faunal and isotope data from Sites 690 and 865 (Thomas and Zachos, 2000; Thomas et al., 2000) point toward other times with conditions potentially similar to, but not as extreme as, those of the PETM during the late Paleocene and early Eocene.
 If these lesser events have a similar origin as the PETM, we would expect lesser but similar scale responses in ocean carbonate chemistry.
-Drilling at Blake Nose showed similar repetitions of the climatological/sedimentological conditions of the Paleocene/ Eocene (P/E) boundary.
-A long gamma ray log and X-ray fluorescence (XRF) Fe data (Röhl et al., 2003) from Site 1051 showed a series of major peaks that represent a reduction in the carbonate content and/or increased terrigenous flux augmenting the clay content.
-These records revealed cyclicity of clay accumulation on a timescale of ~2 m.y., which most likely reflects climate cycles, although the precise nature of the climatic changes is unknown.
-The gamma ray and XRF Fe data records showed peaks during the carbon isotope event but also near the top of Chron C24r (Shipboard Scientific Party, 1998; Röhl et al., 2003).
-Similar cycles persist throughout the Eocene, indicating that this warm greenhouse period was not stable (e.g., Wade and Kroon, 2002).
-The longterm periodicity in these records may reflect a long-period orbital cycle, although a continuous record, spanning at least 8 m.y. of the upper Paleocene and lower Eocene, is required to evaluate the possibility of Milankovitch-driven climate.
+Drilling at Blake Nose shows similar repetition of the climatological/ sedimentological conditions of the Paleocene/Eocene (P/E) boundary.
+A long-term record of the gamma ray log (X-ray fluorescence [XRF] Fe data) (Röhl et al., 2003) of Site 1051 shows a series of major peaks that represent a reduction in the carbonate content and/ or increased terrigenous flux augmenting the clay content.
+Cyclicity of clay accumulation on the timescale of ~2 m.y. most likely reflects climate cycles, although the precise nature of the climatic changes is unknown.
+One of the gamma ray (or XRF Fe data) maxima coincides with the carbon isotope event and peaks again near the top of Chron C24r (Shipboard Scientific Party, 1998, Röhl et al., 2003).
+Similar cycles persist throughout the Eocene, indicating this warm greenhouse period was not stable (e.g., Wade and Kroon, 2002).
+The long-term periodicity in these records may reflect a long-period orbital cycle (~2 m.y.).

+A continuous record, spanning at least 8 m.y. of the upper Paleocene and lower Eocene, is required to evaluate the possibility of Milankovitch-driven climate.